NVE/Flood_forecasting/README.md

 ## Improving the documentation

-The documentation is a work-in-progress at http://NVE.github.io/Flood_forecasting/app It is build automatically by travis-ci from Rmd files located in the `/report` directory.
+The documentation is a work-in-progress at http://NVE.github.io/Flood_forecasting/app It is build automatically by *travis-ci* from *Rmd* files located in the `/report` directory.
 An automatic report (also based on RStudio's Rmarkdown) is being tested but is not updated everyday yet.

+If you want to contribute to this documentation website, either send me your contribution in *mardown* format by email, do a formal pull request to this repository, or ask to be added as collaborator to this project.

 ## Filing issues